abdullahranginwala/cruise-controller/README.md

 * `getKey`: A function that takes a request and returns an identifier.
 Defaults to the IP address from the request.
 * `store`: The store to use for storing rate limiting data.
 Defaults to an in-memory store.
 Can be a MemoryStore or RedisStore instance.
 * `whitelist`: An array of identifiers to always allow.
 Defaults to an empty array.
-blacklist: An array of identifiers to always block.
+* `blacklist`: An array of identifiers to always block.
 Defaults to an empty array.
-onExceeded: A function that is called when the rate limit is exceeded.
+* `onExceeded`: A function that is called when the rate limit is exceeded.
 It receives the request and response objects and must send a response.
 Defaults to a function that sends a 429 status.

-* `strategy`: The rate limiting strategy to use.
-Defaults to fixed window.
-Can be any of the four provided strategies: fixedWindow, slidingWindowCounter, slidingWindowLog, tokenBucket.
+## Exponential Backoff

-## Strategies
+The rate limiting mechanism incorporates an `Exponential Backoff` feature, designed to gracefully handle rate-limit exceeded responses.
+When a client surpasses its allowed request limit, instead of receiving an immediate error response, this feature introduces a time delay for subsequent requests from that client.
+The delay duration starts conservatively and gradually increases with each exceeded request, allowing the client to recover and reduce the request rate.
+This ensures a smoother and more user-friendly experience, preventing rapid successive requests and minimizing service disruptions due to rate limiting.

-* `fixedWindow`: Allows a fixed number of requests in the specified window.
+* `enableExponentialBackoff`: Option to enable the feature.
+Defaults to false.
-* `slidingWindowCounter`: A variation of the fixed window strategy that starts a new window when the first request is received.
+* `baseDelayMs`: The base delay time, in milliseconds.
+Defaults to 1 second.
-* `slidingWindowLog`: Keeps a log of request timestamps and allows a maximum number of requests in the window.
+* `maxDelayMs`: The maximum limit to delay a request, in milliseconds.
+Defaults to 1 minute;
-* `tokenBucket`: Allows a certain number of requests at any time but refills the "bucket" of allowed requests at a fixed rate.
+* `delayMultiplier`: The multiplier to exponentially increase the current delay for each client.
+Defaults to 2.

 ## Custom Stores

-You can use a custom store by implementing a class with `increment` and `get` methods that both accept an identifier and return a Promise.
+You can implement your own custom store.
+Refer to `redisStore.js` and `memoryStore.js` for more info.

 ## Contributing